-In general, the flow velocity parallel to magnetic field of impurity is not equal to that of bulk ions.
-In LHD, the differences of flux averaged parallel flow between impurity and bulk ion $\Delta V{imp}$ are evaluated with neoclassical calculation using Drift Kinetic Equation Solver (DKES) code[17-19], while the differences of Pfirsch-Schlüter flow $\Delta V{PS}$ between impurity and bulk ion are evaluated by the geometric factor [20, 21] with incompressibility conditions of parallel flow[22-24].
-These flows are calculated from the magnetic field structure with finite pressure, and measured radial profiles of pressure and space potential.
-Figure 6 shows radial profile of electron temperature, electron density, radial electric field, space potential.
-The velocity differences between hydrogen or deuterium bulk ions and carbon impurity ion calculated by DKES code are shown in figure 6(c).
-The velocity difference of Pfirsch-Schlüter flow between bulk ions and carbon impurity ion calculated are also plotted.
-Here positive velocity is in co-direction and negative velocity is in counter-direction.
-The central electron temperature and the ion temperature are 3 keV, and 2 keV, respectively, while the central electron density is $3 \times 10^{19} \text{m}^{-3}$ .
+In general, the flow velocity parallel to the magnetic field of impurity is not equal to that of bulk ions.
+In the LHD, the differences of flux averaged parallel flow between impurity and bulk ions $\Delta V{imp}$ are evaluated with neoclassical calculation using the Drift Kinetic Equation Solver (DKES) code,17-19 while the differences of Pfirsch-Schlüter flow $\Delta V{PS}$ between impurity and bulk ions are evaluated by the geometric factor with incompressibility conditions of parallel flow.22-24 These flows are calculated from the magnetic field structure with finite pressure and measured radial profiles of pressure and space potential.
+Figure 6 shows the radial profile of electron temperature, electron density, radial electric field, and space potential.
+The velocity differences between hydrogen or deuterium bulk ions and the carbon impurity ion calculated by the DKES code are shown in Fig. 6(c).
+The velocity differences of Pfirsch-Schlüter flow between bulk ions and the carbon impurity ion calculated are also plotted.
+Here, positive velocity is in codirection and negative velocity is in counter-direction.
+The central electron temperature and the ion temperature are 3 keV and 2 keV, respectively, while the central electron density is $3 \times 10^{19}$ m-3.
 The radial electric field is slightly positive in the core and slightly negative near the plasma periphery.
-As seen in figure 6 (e), the velocity differences of flux averaged parallel flow between hydrogen or deuterium bulk ions are only $2 \sim 3$ km/s and much smaller than the velocity correction.
-The velocity differences of Pfirsch-Schlüter flow between bulk ions are also only $2 \sim 3$ km/s.
-(The velocity difference is identical to hydrogen and deuterium ions.)
-The wavelength separation between $H\alpha$ and $D\alpha$ is 0.18nm and corresponds to the Doppler shift of bulk ions with the flow velocity of 80 km/s.
-Therefore, the velocity difference between carbon and bulk ion expected by the neoclassical theory (2 $\sim$ 3 km/s) is small enough to be neglected in this measurement in LHD.
-The assumption of equal toroidal flow velocity between carbon and bulk ions could be invalid in the pedestal region where the ion pressure gradient is large[25].
+As seen in Fig. 6(e), the velocity differences of flux

-FIG. 6: Radial profile of (a) electron temperature, (b) electron density, (c) radial electric field, (d) space potential, (e) velocity differences between hydrogen or deuterium bulk ions and carbon impurity ion calculated by DKES code, and (f) velocity difference of Pfirsch-Schlüter flow between bulk ions and carbon impurity ion calculated.
-Here positive velocity is in co-direction and negative velocity is in counter-direction.
+FIG. 6.
+Radial profile of (a) electron temperature, (b) electron density, (c) radial electric field, (d) space potential, (e) velocity differences between hydrogen or deuterium bulk ions and the carbon impurity ion calculated by the DKES code, and (f) velocity difference of Pfirsch-Schlüter flow between bulk ions and the carbon impurity ion calculated.
+Here, positive velocity is in codirection and negative velocity is in the counter-direction.